polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 ## Add Your Custom React Component

-In the `substrate-front-end-template` project, edit the `TemplateModule.js` file in the `/src/`
+In the Front-End Template project, edit the `TemplateModule.js` file in the `/src/` folder:
-folder:

 ```
 substrate-front-end-template